 Condos • Villas • Townhomes

-Protect your purchase with a detailed inspection focused on the systems and safety items most important in SWFL’s hurricane-prone, moisture-heavy climate.
+Protect your purchase with a detailed condo inspection focused on the interior systems, safety items, and moisture risks that matter most in Southwest Florida.

-Serving all SWFL — Lee, Collier & Charlotte counties • Cape Coral • Naples • Fort Myers • Punta Gorda
+Serving SWFL — Lee, Collier & Charlotte counties • Cape Coral • Fort Myers • Naples • Punta Gorda

 A condo may be “just the unit,” but plenty can go wrong behind the walls, ceilings, and floors.